grompe/BTWTweak/patcher/readme.txt

 - Fixed small visual error: main menu buttons covering the long BTW version string.

+- Backported ability for buttons to be placed on the top and bottom of the block.
+Unlike new versions of Minecraft, such buttons are symmetric.
+Also, the buttons are now placeable on any flat surface, not just full blocks.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.